 Dr. Linehan approaches her scientific research and development from a perspective that is relatively uncommon in the sciences: one based in spirituality.
 She has trained with a number of spiritual leaders and influential thinkers, including a Zen master.
 This may help explain her affinity for mindfulness, which grew to prominence through a collaboration of traditional Buddhist philosophy and the modern scientific paradigm (Linehan Institute, 2016).

 DBT vs. CBT: How Do They Differ?

-You may be thinking that DBT sounds a lot like cognitive behavioral therapy (CBT) in general.
+You may be thinking that Dialectical Behavior Therapy sounds a lot like cognitive behavioral therapy (CBT) in general.
 Of course, DBT is a type of CBT, so similarities are understandable.
 But DBT also has distinct features that set it apart from most CBT approaches.

 DBT, like CBT, focuses on helping people address their dysfunctional thinking and behavior through modification of their thought patterns and, through changing their thoughts, their behavior as well.
 However, CBT is usually confined to a limited period of time and is often applied with one or two specific goals in mind.

 On the other hand, DBT narrows the focus to the psychosocial aspects of daily life.
 Many people have trouble with their thought and behavior patterns, but these issues are often at their most disruptive in the context of relationships with others.
 DBT was created to approach treatment from this angle, one that is often incorporated in general CBT but is not typically the main focus (Grohol, 2016).

 This emphasis on relating to others is what explains the DBT-specific treatment component of group therapy sessions.
 The benefits of additional therapy to the treatment of severe emotion regulation dysfunction are clear, but it’s the group aspect that really helps explain its importance.